azazellochg/Imagic/README.md

 ###Scripts for IMAGIC-4D

+#####fsc

+Script for FSC determination using 1/2-bit and 3-sigma curve criterions.
+It will split particles in 2 halves (by odd/even numbers), reconstruct a 3D model and calculate FSC.

+---

 #####mask3d

 This script will mask input imagic 3D volumes according to specified threshold and blow-up volumes up to desired pixels size if requested